gaia-platform/gaia-docs/articles/reference/da-container-class-api.md

 The information contained in this document represents information about preview features of the product.
 Features might change when the product is released for general availability.

 ---

 # Container Class API

+The Direct Access Classes implement a reader and a writer class which provides zero-copy reads and direct references to related records.
+This allows you to cache values in a local variable without the overhead of performing copy every time you read a field value.

 The following are exposed as part of the container `patient _list_t`.